Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/docker/readme.md

 (!)
 This solution should only be used on localhost with proper firewalls around external network access to the workstation.
 Not appropriate for production use.

-This compose file requires [Docker Compose v2](https://github.com/docker/compose) (which comes with Docker Desktop for Windows users).
-It provisions:
+These compose file requires [Docker Compose v2](https://github.com/docker/compose) (which comes with Docker Desktop for Windows users).
+Together, they provision:

 * OpenSearch
 * OpenSearch Dashboard at [http://localhost:5601/](http://localhost:5601/)